orstavik/JoiComponents/book/chapter2/Mixin5_EnterViewMixin.md

 See it in action on [codepen.io](https://codepen.io/orstavik/pen/JLgwMM)

 ### Implementation details
 * `enterViewCallback()` runs only once.
-The `EnterViewMixin` disconnects itself `unobserve`s itself so that the IntersectionObserver stops running.
+The `EnterViewMixin` removes its `IntersectionObserver` or equivalent after the initial trigger so that the IntersectionObserver stops running.
 If you need to register an `IntersectionObserver` that registers more than once, use `IntersectionObserver` directly.

 #### References